 Against each job you have held, write a line or two about the company, what it makes or service it provides, the turnover and number of employees.
 This gives your role context.

 Following this, detail your responsibilities and achievements within each role.
 This is the most important element of your CV.
-There is more detail on what to include within this section of your CV, in the article ‘writing good content for your CV’
+For more detail on what to include within this section of your CV, read our guide to writing good content for your CV.

-Put education at the end.
+Put education after your career history section unless you have limited work experience.
 The qualification, year and awarding body should suffice.
-If you feel a particular module or study is relevant to the position you can include it if you so wish.
+If you feel a particular module or study is relevant to the position you can also include it.

-Another option is to simply include a line that informs the reader that referees will be available upon request.
-You should however have these details available should any potential employer seek them.
+On your CV, you may simply include a line that informs the reader that referees will be available upon request, although this is not necessary.
+You should however have your referees’ details available should any potential employer seek them.